tobin-wq/pop-the-lock/README.md

 Make sure to resize the terminal window to fit the ascii (<ins>101x66 is recommended<ins>)

-For Mac + Linux paste into Terminal or Bash:
+For Mac or Linux paste into Terminal or Bash:
 ```
 curl -sSL https://raw.githubusercontent.com/tobin-wq/pop-the-lock/main/install.sh | bash
 ```